 Giya Makondo-Wills (b.1994) is a British-South African documentary photographer.
 Her work looks at identity, race, colonisation, the western gaze and systems of power.
 She holds a BA (hons) and a MA in Documentary Photography from the University of South Wales (formerly Newport).
-As of 2021 she is also a teacher on Documentary Photography at the Royal Academy of Art, The Hague (KABK).
+As of 2021 she is also a teacher on the Photography BA programme at the Royal Academy of Art, The Hague (KABK).
 She lives and works between the U.K and The Netherlands.

 She was nominated for the 2019 World Press Photo Joop Swart Masterclass and in 2018 selected as one of the '31 women to watch out for' by the British Journal of Photography.